brolyssjl/real_estate_manager_app/README.md

 # project_manager_app
-It is an app that permits to manage real state projects
+It is an app that permits to manage real estate projects